camlspotter/plebeia/README.md

   chunk carries for the value contents.
 * The data for the value in a cell chunk is stored from the head of the first cell of the cell chunk.
   Number of the cells in the cell chunk is computable from the expression `(content_length + 6 + 31) / 32`.
+* A cell chunk can carry up to 65536 bytes, which consist of 2049 cells.

 Cell chunk layout: